GeospatialCentroid/learning-python/README.md

 ## 1. Install Conda

 To use Conda you'll first need to install [Conda Forge](https://conda-forge.org/download/).
-Choose the latest  version for your operating system from the web page, download and install
+Choose the latest  version for your operating system from the web page, download and install.

+**For Windows Users: Open the Miniforge Prompt before proceeding.**

 ## 2. Create and Activate the Environment